hindutva/hindutva.github.io/main/books/misc/life_of_lokamAnya_tilak_athalye/11_THE_NEW_PARTY.md

 replenished.
 The Deportation Act of 1818 was hunted out and Lala Lajpat Rai and Sirdar A jit Singh were spi- rited away to Burma (1907).
 Mr. Tilak was tried for sedition (1908) and transported.
-The NationaHst Party was routed.
+The Nationalist Party was routed.
 Babu Ashvini Kumar and eight other popular leaders were deported.
 A few crumbs of re- forms, niggardly given and avidly accepted, were the